 Atlas: (Bone) The first bone in your neck.
-It is named after the Greek god Atlas, who holds the globe on it’s shoulders.
+It is named after the Greek god Atlas, case who holds the globe on it’s shoulders.
 This 2-4 oz bone holds the skull which weighs 8-12 lbs on its shoulders.
-Also called C-1 or the first cervical vertebraeAtlas Subluxation Complex: The results of when an atlas is misaligned from the vertical axis, causing postural distortion, twist in the hips, a short leg, muscular weakness, and disrupts the proper communication between your brain and body.
+Also called C-1 or the first cervical vertebraeAtlas Subluxation Complex: The results of when an atlas is misaligned from the vertical axis, discount causing postural distortion, see twist in the hips, a short leg, muscular weakness, and disrupts the proper communication between your brain and body.

 Axis: (Bone) The second bone in the neck.
 It is called the axis because it is the pivot point where most of the turning of the head occurs.
 Also called C-2 or second cervical vertebrae.